feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 **Case 4: split data based on variable (cut_off is list)**

 :class:`DropHighPSIFeatures()` can also split the original dataframe based on a string variable.
+The cut-off can then be defined in two ways:
+- Using a single string.
+- Using a list of values.

-The cut-off can then be defined in two ways: by a single string or by a list.
-In the first case, the column with the categorical variable will be sorted alphabetically and the split will be determined by the cut-off.
-We advise the user to be very cautious when working in such a setting as alphabetical sorting and cut-off is not always obvious.
+In the first case, the column with the categorical variable is sorted alphabetically and the split is determined by the cut-off.
+We advise the user to be very cautious when working in such a setting as alphabetical sorting in combination with a cut-off does not always provide obvious results.

+A real life example for this case is the computation of the PSI between different customer segments like 'Retail', 'SME' and 'Wholesale'.

 .. code:: python